Cocktail (1988 film): Casting

 Bryan Brown was cast on the strength of his performance in F/X.

 Production

 Gould says the tricks involving throwing bottles was not in the book, but something he showed Cruise and Bryan Brown.
 They used it and it became a prominent feature of the film.

+During the love scene between Coral and Brian, when Cruise grabbed Gershon's stomach she accidentally struck him in the nose with her knee.

+The film used various locations along the North Shore of Jamaica, featuring such real-life locations as the Jamaica Inn, Dunn's River Falls, Dragon Bay Beach and the Sandals Royal Plantation.

 Post production

 A music score was originally done by Maurice Jarre.
 A new score was added at the last minute.

 Kelly Lynch later said the film "was actually a really complicated story about the '80s and power and money, and it was really re-edited where they completely lost my character's backstory—her low self-esteem, who her father was, why she was this person that she was—but it was obviously a really successful movie, if not as good as it could've been."
 She claimed Disney reshot "about a third of the film... and turned it into flipping the bottles and this and that....
 But we had a really great time.
 And Tom was so much fun, just a ball to work with, both on and off camera."